Classmate: Accused US teen stayed after school

 “She came over and said, ‘I didn’t know you draw,’ and he said, ‘yes,’ then later on, she said, ‘Can you stay after with me?’”
 Rhaddaoui said.
 “Obviously, he stayed after because when I was leaving, he was still at his desk.”

-She said Ritzer had scheduled a test for Friday, but she was unsure why exactly Ritzer asked Chism to stay after school.
+She said Thursday that Ritzer had scheduled a test for Friday, but she was unsure why exactly Ritzer asked Chism to stay after school.

 Ritzer never returned home that day.
 Blood in a second-floor bathroom helped lead investigators to her body, which was dumped in the woods behind the school in a close-knit community about 20 miles (30 kilometers) north of Boston.